 To learn more about creating this certificate, please review your Identity Provider's documentation.

-• Decryption Public Certificate: The public certificate matches the decryption private certificate.
+Decryption Public Certificate: The public certificate matches the decryption private certificate.
 This is required if configured with a decryption private certificate.

-• ID, First Name, Last Name, Email: These are the properties in Knack that correspond to the user's first name, last name, and email address, respectively.
+ID, First Name, Last Name, Email: These are the properties in Knack that correspond to the user's first name, last name, and email address, respectively.
 They should match the attributes sent in the SAML assertion by your IdP.

-Note: SAML requests currently only allow SP-initiated logins (from the Knack-generated login screen) and not IDP-initiated logins.
-When testing, if you see a Cannot GET error that includes a URL ending with /undefined, this is likely the reason why.
+Note: SAML requests currently only allow SP-initiated logins (from the Knack-generated login screen) and not IdP-initiated logins (from a login screen associated with another system).
+When testing, if you see a Cannot GET

 Additional Setup for SSO